corda/corda/docs/source/upgrading-cordapps.rst

 8. Authorise the upgrade
 ^^^^^^^^^^^^^^^^^^^^^^^^
-Now that new states and contracts are on the classpath for all the relevant nodes, the nodes must all run the ``ContractUpgradeFlow.Authorise`` flow.
+Now that new states and contracts are on the classpath for all the relevant nodes, the next step is for all node to run the ``ContractUpgradeFlow.Authorise`` flow.
 This flow takes a ``StateAndRef`` of the state to update as well as a reference to the new contract, which must implement the ``UpgradedContract`` interface.